 Time for another Twitter-submitted recipe, this one from @reluctantveggie.
-She runs a blog called The Reluctant Vegetarian, something that I imagine a lot of you are (or, more likely, whoever you live with is).
+She runs a blog called The Reluctant Vegetarian (this website is no longer available), something that I imagine a lot of you are (or, more likely, whoever you live with is).
 So check it out for lots of recipes from someone in the same boat!

 The recipe is for lentil burgers; you can find it here.
 I know lentils don’t sound too terribly exciting, but don’t let that stop you from trying this recipe.
 In addition to lentils, there are carrots, onions, oats, and breadcrumbs (or flaxseed, see next paragraph), so they’re great for you.
 Lentils, like beans, are loaded with protein and fiber, among tons of other good stuff.
 And as it turns out, they make a damn good burger.
 You might remember my first attempt at vegetarian “burgers,” portobello bistro burgers, and my second attempt, Mexican black bean burgers.
 Portobellos are shaped like burgers and have a nice beefy flavor, but they just don’t seem like burgers when you’re eating them.
 They seem like mushrooms.
 And the black bean burgers, though tasty, were just too soft.
 These lentil burgers, on the other hand, eat like real burgers.